My Melbourne: Release

 My Melbourne premiered on 15 August 2024, at the 15th Indian Film Festival of Melbourne (IFFM).
 The film's trailer was released on 1 August 2024.
 The film had its international premiere on 22 October 2024, at the MAMI Mumbai Film Festival.

 The film had a special screening at the 30th Kolkata International Film Festival in December 2024, held at the Nandan Film and Cultural Centre.
 My Melbourne was selected and screened at the 22nd Chennai International Film Festival on 14 December 2024.
 It was also screened as the closing film at the first Guwahati Asian Film Festival (GAFF) in February 2025.

 My Melbourne was released theatrically in Australia, New Zealand, and Fiji on 6 March 2025.
 The film had its theatrical release in India on 14 March 2025.
 It is the first Australian film to receive distribution in India since 2016.

+The film was screened at the International Film Festival of India in Goa in November 2025 as part of the "Spotlight: Australia" section, under which Australia was designated the festival's Spotlight Country.

 Reception

 The film received a generally positive response, with Kalpa Jyoti Bhuyan of High On Films praising its emotional depth and direction, rating it 3 out of 5.

 Hardika Gupta of NDTV rated 3/5 stars and commented that "The anthology's brilliance lies not in grandiose gestures or heavy-handed moral lessons, but in its subtle, almost poetic portrayal of individuals grappling with identity, belonging and survival in a world that often seems indifferent to their struggles."

 Devesh Sharma of Filmfare gave 4 stars out 5 and said that "All-in-all, My Melbourne encapsulates a variety of human experiences and leaves the viewers on a positive note."

 Alaka Sahani of The Indian Express rated 3/5 stars and observed that "These stories might be set in Melbourne but the universality of their themes blurs the geographical distinction.
 Despite being different stories, there is a sense of homogeneity that glues them together.
 Another binding agent is ‘hope’".

 Anuj Kumar of The Hindu said that "‘Setara’ shines in this otherwise insipid multigrain recipe".

 Nandini Ramnath of Scroll.in writes in her review of this film that "My Melbourne ticks all the right boxes, with little insight into what it really means to sink roots Down under."

 Vineeta Kumar of India Today gave 3.5 stars and said that "If your idea of watching cinema is to bring a thought home, 'My Melbourne' does that, and more.
 It falters with its pace and lack of drama except for in 'Setara', but its heart feels at the right place".

 Dhaval Roy of The Times of India awarded 3 stars out of 5 and said "The anthology does not boast high production value, but its visuals are striking, and the music enhances its indie charm."